 Enter a fast, convenient education option: the LPN to BSN program, designed for working practical nurses like you who want to earn a Bachelor of Science in Nursing and become a licensed RN.
 Though there are only a few on-campus or online LPN to BSN programs in Tennessee, each will teach you the necessary skills to elevate your career.

 Nurses with a BSN degree are in demand in Tennessee, so we’ve thoroughly researched available LPN to BSN bridge programs to help you make an informed decision.
 This guide covers top programs, course details, the salary bump you can expect after making the move, and much more.
-Keep reading to get started on your LPN to BSN journey and find the program that’s right for you.
+Get started by perusing our list of exceptional programs for the 2023-2024 school year.

 Is this your year to take your nursing career to the next level?
-Below, we’re highlighting some of the top LPN to BSN programs in Tennessee that offer the necessary student support and academic excellence you’ll need to start or enhance your career.
-Begin your school search by looking at these three high-quality programs, and make 2023 the year you open the door to your future as a registered nurse with a bachelor’s degree.
+Below, we’re highlighting some of the most popular LPN to BSN programs in Tennessee that offer the necessary student support and academic excellence you’ll need to start or enhance your career.
+Continue your school search by looking at these three programs, and make 2024 the year you open the door to your future as a registered nurse with a bachelor’s degree.

 East Tennessee State University